 Nine-year-old Mia Sanford started taking ceramics classes at Union Project when she was just six-years-old.
 From the very beginning, the impact of these classes has been visibly noticeable.
 Her mother, Cara, says Mia always comes out of ceramics class buoyed and elated.
 “No other activity has the same impact on Mia.
 It feeds her in a way that other extracurricular activities don’t.
-She enjoys swimming and engages in other art activities, but nothing seems to give her the same physical and psychological boost that she gets from clay.

 Union Project gave Micah Carter a reason to believe in second chances.